duckietown/docs-AIDO/book/AIDO/20_manual/20_first_sub.md

 ## Submit {#cm-first-submit}

-Go to the submission directory:
+Go to the repository root:

     $ cd challenge-aido1_luck-template-python